Office of National Drug Control Policy: Use of video news releases

-In 2005, the Government Accountability Office found that the ONDCP had violated domestic propaganda and publicity prohibitions by preparing prepackaged news stories that did not disclose to television viewers that the government had produced them, had illegally spent appropriations to develop, produce and distribute the covert propaganda but use of the term "Drug Czar" in the "Video News Releases" had not constituted unlawful self-aggrandizement.
+In 2005, the Government Accountability Office found that the ONDCP had violated domestic propaganda and publicity prohibitions by preparing prepackaged video news releases that did not disclose to television viewers that the government had produced them.
+The GAO also found that the ONDCP had illegally spent appropriations to develop, produce and distribute the covert propaganda, but found that the use of the term "Drug Czar" in the "Video News Releases" had not constituted unlawful self-aggrandizement.

-ONDCP supporters such as Representatives Tom Davis and Mark Edward Souder have dismissed such criticism on the grounds that the ONDCP is expressly authorized by law to conduct anti-drug media campaigns.
+ONDCP supporters such as representatives Tom Davis and Mark Edward Souder have dismissed such criticism on the grounds that the ONDCP is expressly authorized by law to conduct anti-drug media campaigns.
+However, Henry Waxman, the ranking Democrat on the committee, disagreed with Davis and Souder, saying, "Their position is straight out of George Orwell.
+It's astonishing that members [of Congress] would defend using federal taxpayers to deceive the public.
+Fabricating news reports is illegal and unethical."

 According to Susan A. Poling, managing associate general counsel at the GAO, "What is objectionable about these is the fact the viewer has no idea their tax dollars are being used to write and produce this video segment.".

 2017 reported shutdown

 As early as February 2017, The New York Times had reported that the Trump administration was considering eliminating the office, and other programs responsible for a total of $2.5 billion of domestic spending.

 In May, the office's website was blanked and Politico and The Washington Post both reported that the office was about to be drastically defunded.
-Later the office's website was unblanked.
+The website was later back online.